benner-sistemas/messaging/README.md

 Well... you need, in this case, a RabbitMQ runnig according to your configuration.

-Thankfully humanity evolved, we have containers Docker to help us out.
+Thankfully humanity evolved and we have Docker containers to help us out.
 So, let's just run it!
 ```
-TODO: review all params to run RabbitMQ on container
-docker run -d -v rabbitmq_data:/var/lib/rabbitmq --hostname wes-management --name wes-management -p 15672:15672 -p 15671:15671 -p 5672:5672 -p 5671:5671 rabbitmq:3.7-management
+docker run -d -v <path/to/rabbit/volume/folder:/var/lib/rabbitmq --hostname rabbit-management --name rabbit-management -p 15672:15672 -p 15671:15671 -p 5672:5672 -p 5671:5671 rabbitmq:3.7-management
 ```

+TODO:(more details)
-TODO:(more details) Now we are good to go! `dotnet run` it.
+Now we are good to go! `dotnet run` it.
 No error.. good.. so what?!

 ### Check broker management console

-and access Rabbit management console at `TODO: http?://hostname:????` and You will see your queue and your message.
+On your browser, access `http://hostname::15672` to manage rabbit and you'll be able to see your queue with your messages inside it.

 ### Receive message